Storm has a fast start to overtime and holds off Connecticut to win at home

 The Storm began the game with its fourth different starting lineup, which included Mercedes Russell making her first start of the season in her third outing.

-During a pregame interview, assistant Noelle Quinn noted the 6-foot-6 center gave Seattle a bigger lineup to slow down Connecticut center Jonquel Jones, who entered the game averaging 18.4 points and 10.8 rebounds.
+During a pregame interview, Quinn noted the 6-foot-6 center gave Seattle a bigger lineup to slow down Connecticut center Jonquel Jones, who entered the game averaging 18.4 points and 10.8 rebounds.

 Stewart came out firing and made five of her first seven shots for 12 points to carry the Storm to a 19-11 lead with 3:32 left in the first.

-Seattle was up 35-26 midway in the second when Connecticut seized the momentum and a 40-35 lead with four straight three-pointers during a spellbinding 12-0 run with 3:59 remaining in the second.
+Seattle was up 35-26 midway in the second when Connecticut seized the momentum and a 40-35 lead with four straight three-pointers during a spellbinding 12-0 run.

 After a timeout, the Storm regained control and finished the half on an 11-0 run to go ahead 46-40 at the break.

 Seattle stretched its advantage to 11 points (61-50) late in the third and appeared poised for a knockout.
-However, Connecticut forced three straight turnovers and ran off nine unanswered points to pull within two points (61-59).
+However, Connecticut forced three straight turnovers and ran off nine unanswered points to trail by two points (61-59).

 Jones (28 points and 13 rebounds) put the Sun ahead 64-63 with a layup and free throw at the 9:15 mark, which prompted the return of Stewart, Loyd and Bird into the game.